The Department of Parliamentary Services (DPS) supports the work of the Federal Parliament.

 DPS at work

-The Parliament House complex occupies a 35-hectare site, compromises approximately 4,700 rooms and contains more than 100,000 maintainable assets.
+The Parliament House complex occupies a 35-hectare site, comprises of approximately 4,700 rooms and contains more than 100,000 maintainable assets.

 The Department of Parliamentary Services has a workforce of approximately 700 staff members whose role is to support the functioning of Parliament and parliamentarians through the provision of professional services, advice and facilities.